SSL Labs Rates Our Security "A+"

 If you are completely overwhelmed by all this, you can try our Pipe & Tubing Identification Infographic

-As an example, here is a chart for 4" Nominal Pipe Size.
+Here are the specs and dims for 4" Nominal Pipe Size taken from the full chart just as an example.
 All of these pipes would be called, "4 inch nominal pipe" but you can see without knowing the details, you have no idea what pipe you are actually referring to:

 Method #1 is represented by the light blue panels, and Method #2 is represented by the light green panels.
 Those are the two data points you need to know to identify your pipe.
 If using method #2, the only sure fire way to do this is buy a digital caliper.
 We sell them but you can also buy them for about $15-$25 at many hardware stores and local auto parts stores.
 They are sometimes in the bargain bins.
 All you need to do is turn it on, be sure it's closed, hit the "zero" button and then open them to measure the OD and wall thickness of the pipe you are going to use.
 Find OD listed in the 1st column and thickness in the 3rd and then you'll need the classification for your pipe.
 Once you know the classification and pipe size, you are set.

 Also note: As for pressure ratings, the entire system will rated as the lowest rating of the lowest rated fitting and/or pipe in the system.
 Ie, "a chain is only as strong as it's weakest link."
 Something to be aware of if you are mixing and matching pipe and fittings. :-) Speaking of which, what about the fittings?
 That will be my next Tech Article. :-)